 role & main research and teaching interests

-Petra Wark is the Assistant Director of the Global eHealth Unit at the Department of Primary Care and Public Health at Imperial College London.
-She is a nutritional and chronic disease epidemiologist with an additional background in applied statistics as well as learning and teaching.
+Petra Wark is a nutritional and chronic disease epidemiologist with an additional background in applied statistics as well as learning and teaching.

 Petra has a strong interest in the use, development and characteristics of dietary and lifestyle assessment using web-based instruments, wearable devices and apps.
-She is not only interested in the methodological perspective and their efficacy and effectiveness, but also in their practical application in research and health promotion.
+She is not only interested in the methodological perspective and their efficacy and effectiveness, but also in their practical application in research, care and health promotion.
 In addition, she remains interested in nutritional epidemiology of chronic diseases, in which area she worked before moving to eHealth.
-Please refer to the tab 'Research' to find out more about her current research, projects and grants as well as team members.
+Please refer to the tab 'Research' to find out more about her research interests.
 You can also follow her on Twitter @PetraWark .

 |2010-2012||London School of Hygiene & Tropical Medicine, London||Postgraduate Certificate in Learning and Teaching|